Akshaya-T/pypi/README.md

 git clone https://github.com/Akshaya-T/pypi.git
 ````

-This will clone the latest version of the tilt-demo repository to a tilt-demo folder.
+This will clone the latest version of the pypi repository to pypi folder.

 ````
 cd pypi